saintsal/daoistry/content/practices/squads.md

 ## Some common practices

 - Squads form around projects (with one-time end results) or factories (to produce a similar output repeatedly)
+- They set their own goals and [communicate them outwards](/practices/check-ins), taking responsibility for seeing projects through to results
 - Squads are a maximum of 4-5 people to stay agile.
 - Squads share responsibilities with each other practically - each decision *is not* put to consensus.
 - Squads tend to have dedicated members, they are not permissionless to join though outsiders may help.
-- Sqauds are functionally complete - their memmbership have the skills and experience to get the job done.
+- Squads are functionally complete - their membership have the skills and experience to get the job done.
 - Squad members pick their own tools.
 The organisation doesn’t force tools on them, but also nobody outside of the squad is expected to use the tools the squad uses.
 - Each squad member holds themselves accountable.
 The best thing about no manager is also the worst – there’s nobody there the chase you.